Vivahitha: Plot

 Kamala and Meena are daughters of planter Sreedharan.
 Kamala is happily married with Ashok, a barrister.
 Meena is in love with Rajendran, an aspiring singer and painter.

 Things takes an unfortunate turn when Kamala dies in a freak accident.
 Sreedharan asks Meena to marry Ashok in the interest of taking care of the children.
 Meena torn between love and duty breaks up with Rajendran and marry Ashok.
 Meena moves in with Rajendran and kids in Madras.
-She gets introduces to quarrelling couple Suresh and Sukumari.
+She gets introduced to quarrelling couple Suresh and Sukumari.
 Meena slowly settles into married life.

 She meets Rajendran again in a party, where he sings.
 Rajendran pursues rekindling the romance.
-Ashok and Rajendran meets up and becomes friends.
+Ashok and Rajendran meet up and become friends.
 Meena rejects Rajendra's multiple advances.
 A woman called, Leela approaches Meena and introduces herself as Rajendran's wife.
 She threatens Meena to reveal her relation with Rajendran to Ashok.
 A fearful Meena tries to calm Leela down.
 Leela demands money and gifts from Meena for her silence.
 The blackmailing continues and Meena finally confronts Rajendran, who claims he does not know Leela.
 Meena contemplates committing suicide.
 But Leela reappears with Ashok.
 Leela turns out to be Ashok's secretary and she was acting on his instructions.
 Ashok, who knew everything, plotted the drama so that Meena learns a lesson.
 Ashok offers Meena to go with Rajendran.
 But Meena refuses and ends relationship with Rajendran and goes back to Ashok.